avall/AWS-SAA-C03/assets/md/004-VPC-introduction.md

 ## Subnet
-- The private subnets are accessible from Internet, from private VPN connection or from external network location because we have:
+- The private subnets are accessible from:
+  - Internet
+  - private VPN connection
+  - from external network location\

+  because we have:
     - Gateway Services
     - Route Tables

   defined in the VPC.